packed-re/PyppeteerProtect/README.md

 pageProtect.useIsolatedWorld();
 ```

 By default, PyppeteerProtect will use the execution context id of an isolated world.
-This is ideal for ensuring maximum security, as you don't have to worry about calling hooked global functions or accidentally leaking your pressence through global variables, however, it means you can't access the code of the target page.
+This is ideal for ensuring maximum security, as you don't have to worry about calling hooked global functions or accidentally leaking your pressence through global variables, however, it makes the code of the target page inaccessible.

 If you plan on using the main world execution context and nothing else, you can configure the PyppeteerProtect constructor to use it on creation like so:
 ```python